Salmon & Steelhead Habitat

 Taking an Ecosystem Approach to Habitat Conservation & Restoration

-Industry in the Columbia River Basin has caused significant pollution.
-A 2009 EPA report found that the Columbia River has toxic levels of heavy metals, flame retardants, and polychlorinated biphenyls (PCB), further pressuring at-risk salmon.
-Removing chemicals like DDT and PBCs from the Portland Superharbor Fund Site can potentially increase salmon returns to the Willamette River by up to 20%.
+Industrial development throughout the Pacific Northwest has introduced a lot of new chemicals and pollutants into the rivers.
+In 2009, the Environmental Protect Agency reported that the Columbia River has toxic levels of heavy metals, flame retardants, and polychlorinated biphenyls (PCB), negatively impacting salmon habitat and introducing even more challenges for at-risk runs.
+Removing chemicals like DDT and PBCs from the Portland Superharbor Fund Site could potentially increase salmon returns to the Willamette River by up to 20%.

-Streamside vegetation slows runoff, protecting the banks from erosion and preventing heavy flows of silt from entering the stream, providing clean water for salmon.
-Healthy riparian vegetation also provides shade for salmon and woody debris for the stream, which provide protection from predators, cool resting pools, and feeding grounds.
+It's important to have healthy plants and shrubs along streams to slow water runoff, protect the banks from erosion, prevent heavy flows of sediment from entering the stream, and filter water before it enters the stream.
+Healthy vegetation in riparian corridors provides shade and woody debris for the stream, which in turn provide salmon protection from predators, cool resting pools, and feeding grounds.

-Female salmon search for cool and shallow streamside pools and riffles to lay their eggs.
-They need clean, stable gravel, and good flow to support oxygenation for redds (salmon nests).
-Along with all of the other threats listed here, flooding and wildfire pose risks to critical spawning habitats.
+Before they spawn, female salmon search for cool, shallow streamside pools and riffles to lay their eggs.
+They need clean, stable gravel, and good water flow to provide enough oxygen for "redds" (salmon egg nests) to survive.

-Both estuaries and coastal wetlands have significantly decreased in size, making it harder for salmon to transition and forage for food.
-They must expend more energy because they have to compete for fewer food sources.
-Restored estuaries increase food and insects for foraging salmon during a time of rapid growth and have been shown to increase salmon survival once they enter the ocean.
+Development along the coast has impacted estuary and wetland size, making it harder for salmon to find habitat for their transition and forage for food.
+They must expend more energy because they have to compete for fewer food sources and hiding spots, while predators see these spots as a buffet of salmon.